-The Internship Program provides an opportunity for qualified Single Subject Credential Program candidates to work as teachers of record while completing their preservice preparation.
-Internship positions are offered by the district in consultation with the Single Subject Program.
+The Internship Program provides an opportunity for qualified Single Subject Credential Program (SSCP) candidates to work as teachers of record while completing their preservice preparation.
+Internship positions are offered by school districts in consultation with the SSCP.
 An internship is an entry-level paid teaching position in a regular public secondary school classroom.
 The Intern Credential holder is an employee of the school district on a contractual basis and is subject to all district employment policies.
 Interns are also program students, subject to program requirements.

-To be approved for an internship, candidates must meet the following requirements: be in good standing in the program, be enrolled in at least one program course each semester, pass the CBEST (or approved alternate), demonstrate subject matter competence (as determined by CTC subject matter requirements), have character clearance, be approved for advancement to student teaching, demonstrate relevant successful experience working with students, and show proof of meeting the U. S. Constitution requirement.
+To be approved for an internship, candidates must meet the following requirements: be in good standing in the SSCP, be enrolled in at least one program course each semester, pass the CBEST (or approved alternate), demonstrate subject matter competence (as determined by CTC subject matter requirements), have character clearance, be approved for advancement to student teaching, demonstrate relevant successful experience working with students, and show proof of meeting the U. S. Constitution requirement.
 The internship offer is made by the school district, and must be in the candidate's teaching field.
 Interns cannot teach out of their field.
-Candidates must have the approval of the Credential Advisor in their subject area and the approval of the University Coordinator.
+Candidates must have the approval of their SACA and the approval of the University SSCP Coordinator.
 There must be a District/University Internship Agreement in place between the district and CSULB.

 Intern Application Guidelines and application materials are available in the Teacher Preparation Advising Center (ED1-67).
 Late applications may not be approved until the following semester.
-Candidates should contact the Single Subject Program office for a list of districts with which the program has intern contractual agreements.
+Candidates should contact the SSCP Office for a list of districts with which the program has intern contractual agreements.

 The Early Completion Intern Option allows qualified candidates in English, Math, and Science to challenge the course work portion of the internship program and demonstrate their pedagogical skills by passage of the Teaching Foundations Examination and the California Teaching Performance Assessment while serving as an intern.
 See an advisor in the Teacher Preparation Advising Center for details.